 Brass and bronze Museum

 The museum next to the woodcarving museum was also math.
 The then math, which is now representing a bunch of cases, all related to the metalwork.
 And it comes under the name of Brass and Bronze Museum.
-However, one can enter in this museum with the same ticket bought either in the National Art Gallery or the Woodcarving Museum.
+However, one can enter this museum with the same ticket bought either in the National Art Gallery or the Woodcarving Museum.

 The museum is filled with ancient exemplars.
 Just like the other museum does.
 But, it significantly has preserved the traditional metalworks.
-That includes the ceremonial lamps as well as the ritual vessels, which also make it unique than others.
+That includes the ceremonial lamps as well as the ritual vessels, which also make it unique from others.
 In some summon, it is also facing the problems of weaker lighting means.

 Within the area of Dattatreya Square, there are three more temples that hold both cultural and religious paramount.
 Among them, the Salan Ganesh Temple lies on the right-hand corner of the square.
 A narrow street leads the way to the temple.
 The temple has an image of Lord Ganesh.
 But, it is not a sculpture.